Beeches Martial Arts Policy Handbook

 Club/Child welfare officer role and responsibilities

-All British Judo Association and British Jujitsu Association Clubs need to have a Club Welfare Officer.
+All Beeches martial arts Clubs need to have a Club Welfare Officer.
 Everyone in the club should know who the Club Welfare Officer is and how to contact them.

-BMA Judo clubs CWO is Neal Luke and his contact details are as below;
+BMA Judo clubs CWO is John Jeffery [lead] and his contact details are as below;

 Phone: 07912867687